The major responsibilities each party has in connection with the COI policies at Weill Cornell Medicine are as follows:

 Principal Investigator (PI)

-Identify all research personnel on proposals and research projects and co-investigators on Institutional Review Board protocols, inform them of related fCOI reporting requirements, and ensure that they submit fCOI reports prior to proposal or protocol submission.
+• Identify all research personnel on proposals and research projects and co-investigators on Institutional Review Board protocols, inform them of related fCOI reporting requirements, and ensure that they submit fCOI reports prior to proposal or protocol submission.

 Provost for Medical Affairs and Dean of the Medical College

-• Appoint the members of the CAP.
+• Appoint the Chairperson and Vice Chairperson of the CAP.

 • Provide input on management plans at the request of the CAP.